yuninze/sancheck/readme.md

-## sancheck
+### sancheck
-It's a skeleton server on node.js to offering innermost features for a harsh environment.
+It's a skeleton server on node.js to offering basic features for a harsh environment.

 * Uses Express.js
 * Runs in HTTPS with HTTP fallback